aminmarashi/blog-old/_posts/how-to-compile-chef-from-source.md

 ### Downloading the source

-Download the specific version of Chef source from [Chef on Github](https://github.com/chef/chef/) then extract the package.
+Download the specific version of Chef source from <a href="https://github.com/chef/chef/" target="_blank">Chef on GitHub</a> then extract the package.

 ```
 $ wget https://github.com/chef/chef/archive/v15.6.10.tar.gz